Highland Laddie: Regiments

+Dances

 Highland dance

-Highland Laddie is also the name of a dance in Scottish Highland dancing, of the "national dance" subtype.
-This version of the dance was first published by D.G.
-MacLennan in 1952, who referred to it as a Hebridean dance, collected by MacLennan in 1925 from Archie MacPherson on the island of South Uist.
+Highland laddie is also the name of a dance in Scottish Highland dancing, of the "national dance" subtype.
+This version of the dance was first published by D. G. MacLennan in 1952, who referred to it as a Hebridean dance, collected by MacLennan in 1925 from Archie MacPherson on the island of South Uist.
 MacLennan himself suggested "a more effective finishing" of the dance, with entrechat at the end.
-Most national dances are usually danced in an Aboyne dress, but the Highland Laddie is one of two national dances that are typically danced in the standard kilt-based outfit, the other being "Wilt Thou Go to the Barracks, Johnny?".
+Most national dances are usually danced by females in an Aboyne dress, but the Highland laddie is one of two national dances that are typically danced in the standard kilt-based outfit, the other being "Wilt thou go to the barracks, Johnny?".

 Scottish step dances

-Highland (or Hielan') Laddie is the name of several Scottish soft-shoe step dances, different from the National dance mentioned above.
-Two different dances of this name have been taught in Scottish (Ladies) Step dance classes within the frame of the RSCDS Summer Schools in St Andrews, Scotland.
-Yet another version, collected by Jack McConachie and published in 1972 is now commonly referred to as "Hebridean Laddie".
-There are reasons to believe that dances taught by Jack McConachie as Hebridean, namely Flowers of Edinburgh and Bonnie Dundee, originally used to be danced to the music of Hielan' Laddie as well.
+Highland (or Hielan') laddie is the name of several Scottish soft-shoe step dances, different from the national dance mentioned above.
+Two different dances of this name have been taught in Scottish (ladies) step dance classes within the frame of the RSCDS Summer Schools in St Andrews, Scotland.
+Yet another version, collected by Jack McConachie and published in 1972 is now commonly referred to as Hebridean laddie.
+There are reasons to believe that dances taught by Jack McConachie as Hebridean, namely flowers of Edinburgh and bonnie Dundee, originally used to be danced to the music of "Hielan' Laddie" as well.

 Settings

 As a tune with martial affiliations Highland Laddie is still widely played by the regimental bands and/or pipes and drums of the Scottish regiments.
 As a traditional Scottish tune, Highland Laddie is also commonly played on the bagpipes for Scottish dances.
-Typically categorised as a "Quick March," Highland Laddie is normally written in 2/4 time.
+Typically categorised as a quick march "Highland Laddie" is normally written in 2/4 time.
 The "standard" setting contains two parts (8 bars per part).
-As with any of the older melodies, variations have been composed and some published with the most distinctive settings appearing in Pipe Major William Ross' 1885 book containing eight parts to 'Highland Laddie'.
+As with any of the older melodies, variations have been composed and some published with the most distinctive settings appearing in Pipe Major William Ross' 1885 book containing eight parts to "Highland Laddie".